AndrasKovacs/cctt/README.md

 cubical benchmarks.

-Existing code was written by me (András Kovács), but Anders Mörtberg and Evan Cavallo have provided significant design input and code review.
+Existing code was written by me (András Kovács), but Anders Mörtberg and Evan Cavallo have provided significant design input, code review and benchmark code.

 There are numerous examples which can't be checked in any existing cubical type theory implementation, like the infamous original definition of Brunerie's